• Skip to primary navigation

 The interplay between social media and mental health remains complex.
 We see gender differences with girls at higher risk, racial and ethnic disparities in access and experience, and a dual nature in online interaction, which can foster meaningful connections and serve as a resource, yet also lead to loneliness, isolation, and heightened mental health symptoms when misused.
 For U.S. and global audiences alike, the evidence underscores this key point: how we use social media matters as much as how much we use it.
 Whether you are a parent, educator, mental health professional or simply a user, recognising patterns, promoting balanced use, and accessing credible resources will make all the difference.
 Scroll onward for the full analysis.

 This article has been reviewed and fact-checked by Barry Elad.
-SQ Magazine follows strict Publishing Principles to ensure accuracy, transparency, and editorial independence across all content.
+SQ Magazine follows strict Publishing Principles and a documented Fact-Check Policy to ensure accuracy, transparency, and editorial independence across all content.
 Our statistics are verified using a documented Research Process.

 Add SQ Magazine as a Preferred Source on Google for updates!
 Follow on Google News